Never Been Kissed (Glee): Plot

 Glee club director Will Schuester (Matthew Morrison) announces the second New Directions boys against girls singing competition.
 He later sees a shaken Kurt Hummel in the hallway—he had been slammed against a locker by school bully Dave Karofsky (Max Adler)—and takes Kurt to his office to recover.
 Kurt criticizes both the school's failure to act against homophobic bullying and the lack of challenge in the club's competition; Will decides to modify the assignment to have the teams perform songs by groups of different genders.
 Kurt is happier with the new spin, but the other boys are unreceptive to his ideas for their team.
 Puck is especially dismissive, and suggests that he go spy on the Dalton Academy Warblers, one of their competitors at the forthcoming Sectionals round of show choir competition.
 The girls' team decides on and sings a mash-up of "Start Me Up / Livin' on a Prayer".

 Kurt visits Dalton Academy, an all-boys private school, and watches the Warblers perform "Teenage Dream".
 He is befriended by lead singer Blaine Anderson, who is also gay and encourages Kurt to stand up for himself.
 The next time he is attacked by Karofsky, Kurt confronts him in the boys' locker room, and as the argument intensifies he is kissed by Karofsky, which leaves Kurt stunned.
-After Kurt tells Blaine of this, he and Kurt later try to talk to Karofsky about the difficulties and confusion his homosexual feelings must be causing him, but he denies that anything happened and soon returns to bullying Kurt.
+After Kurt tells Blaine of this, he and Kurt later try to talk to Karofsky about the difficulties and confusion his homosexual feelings must be causing him, but Karofsky denies that anything happened and soon returns to bullying Kurt.